 This seems simple and obvious, yet it is often underrated.
 It is crucial to be honest about the expenses you are likely to incur.
 Are there any major expenses coming up that you should budget for?
 It would be best to have a good grip on the spending capacity and any upgrades you may need regarding office equipment, software, staff salary etc.

 This is the basis of bookkeeping.
 Keeping track of all expenses can be challenging but is necessary since you can use it to claim tax exemptions and other related things.
 Using a business credit card for all payments can be an easy way to keep all business-related costs in one place.
 You can also write details about meetings with clients, lunches or any events you may organize to help you substantiate expenses when you are audited.
 Keeping track of your car mileage and costs associated with long-distance travel for business purposes is also extremely useful.

 …And Keep Track of All Deposits

 Don’t assume that you can check your bank statement when you need to.
 Note down all deposits you make.
 How you choose to record your deposits is your choice, whether you note it down in a notebook, an excel sheet or a financial app.
-Remember that throughout the year you will make various deposits including loans, sales revenue, personal income etc, having records for each of these deposits means you won’t have to pay tax on any money that is not technically income.
+Remember that you will make various deposits throughout the year, including loans, sales revenue, personal income, etc. Having records for each of these deposits means you won’t have to pay tax on any money that is not technically income.

-Tax season is something you will have to deal with no matter what.
-It is always better to be prepared for it and have everything ready to deal with the tax man.
+Tax season is something you will have to deal with, no matter what.
+It is always better to be prepared for it and have everything ready to deal with the taxman.
 Be systematic in your approach to taxes and put money aside regularly.
 Unpaid taxes can bring about issues later.